 Construction zone accidents can cause fatal injuries, particularly in a collision between a passenger vehicle and a semi tractor-trailer.
 In Texas, the surviving spouse, children, or parents of the deceased are entitled to file a wrongful death claim for compensation.
 Surviving family members may claim medical expenses of the deceased, funeral and burial expenses, the value of the deceased person’s lost earnings and benefits, and the value of the comfort and support he or she would have provided.

 If you have lost a loved one in a Texas work zone accident, call The Lenahan Law Firm at (214) 295-1008.
-Our experienced Dallas highway accident attorneys can tell you if you have a case and what damages you may be entitled to claim.
+Our experienced Dallas wrongful death lawyers can tell you if you have a case and what damages you may be entitled to claim.